Mature Masculine

 Ruthlessness and the Chief

-The Chief archetype embodies ruthlessness as a form of responsibility.
+The Chief carries ruthlessness as a form of responsibility.

 Healthy ruthlessness in the Chief:

-Serves the mission: It acts for what's needed, not personal satisfaction.
+Serves the mission: Acts for what's needed, not personal satisfaction.

-Accepts the cost: It doesn't pretend hard actions are painless.
+Accepts the cost: Doesn't pretend hard actions are painless.

-Remains human: It can feel the weight of difficult choices without being paralyzed.
+Remains human: Feels the weight of difficult choices without paralysis.

-Takes responsibility: It owns the decision and its consequences.
+Takes responsibility: Owns the decision and its consequences.

 The Shadows: Hustler and Chump